michaelmusick/InteractiveInstallation_CC_Demo/Syllabus.md

 - Contact me in advance if you will not be in class. (email is preferred)
 - Unexcused absences will affect your grade
 - One absence is allowed; after that, your final overall grade for the course will drop by 2.5 pts out of 100 for each additional absence.
+- You are expected to work with colleagues to catch-up on what you missed.

 ## Plagiarism & Cheating Policy